industrial-edge/wincc-unified-on-IE/docs/installation_and_tutorial.md

 ## Scripting

-As same as working with Tia Portal in the WinCC part, scrpting is also allowed in the app.
+As same as working with Tia Portal in the WinCC part, scripting is also allowed in the app.
 For this part we are creating another screen to create a simple script to switch between two screens:

 ![script1](graphics/script1.PNG)